mckenro/word-frequency/README.md

 ## Description

 _Program that counts the number of times a word appears in a sentence.
 The sentence and the word to count are input by the user.
-The program displays the original sentence and the number of times the word to count appears in the sentence._
+The program displays the original sentence and the number of times the word to count appears in the sentence.
+The program will also display a specific message if a match is not found._

 ## Setup/Installation Requirements